rackerlabs/technical-blog/_posts/2015-02-28-cloud-servers-reboot-info.md

 ---
 **Important Update: Oct 17, 2015**

-In addition to the dates listed below, this tool will also work for general scheduled reboots, as well as specific maintenance periods including ["IMPORTANT NOTICE – First and Next Gen Server Vulnerability - October 17, 2015"](https://community.rackspace.com/general/f/53/t/6120)
+In addition to the dates listed below, this tool will also work for general scheduled reboots and for specific maintenance periods.

 **Original Post**